Python3pkg/Nappy/README.md

 You must have the **requests** library installed ("pip install requests").

 ## Installing
-This is not yet integrated into pip (that's next).
-For now just download numerous.py and copy it into your python library directory.

-I use ~/lib and set my PYTHONPATH but of course you can also copy it into the (system-dependent) library location.
+This package is available on pip:

+   pip install numerous

+Alternatively, you can just copy numerous.py into a directory on your PYTHONPATH (system dependent main library location or you can put it in ~/lib and set your PYTHONPATH appropriately).

 If you want to use the shell command **nr** download that (and **nr.py**) and install it in your ~/bin and be sure to set the PYTHONPATH appropriately (see **nr** script itself)